flaeri/ComfyComp/README.md

 **You now have an option to have the script auto download FFMPEG to a specified location, and use that.
 Very neat and easy!**

-If you would like to download your own build, and add it to your path, feel free to do so.
-Make sure you're up to date so you have the new Nvenc API.
+If you would like to download or use your own build, and add it to your path, feel free to do so.
+Make sure you're up to date so you have the latest Nvenc API.
 Make sure the following is in place:

 Requires ffmpeg in your path, which has the new nvenc API.
 You can grab it from here if you need it: